AstraZeneca/rexmex/README.md

 Please look at the **[Documentation](https://rexmex.readthedocs.io/en/latest/)** and **[External Resources](bla)**.

 **reXmeX** consists of utilities for recommender system evaluation.
 First, it provides a comprehensive collection of metrics for the evaluation of recommender systems.
 Second, it includes a variety of methods for reporting plotting the performance results.
-Implemented metrics cover a range of well-known metrics and newly proposed metrics ones from data mining ([ICDM](http://icdm2019.bigke.org/), [CIKM](http://www.cikm2019.net/), [KDD](https://www.kdd.org/kdd2020/)) conferences and pieces from prominent journals.
+Implemented metrics cover a range of well-known metrics and newly proposed metrics from data mining ([ICDM](http://icdm2019.bigke.org/), [CIKM](http://www.cikm2019.net/), [KDD](https://www.kdd.org/kdd2020/)) conferences and pieces from prominent journals.

 --------------------------------------------------------------------------------

-**A simple example**
+**An introductory example**

 The following example loads a synthetic dataset which has the `source_id`, `target_id`, `source_group` and `target group` keys besides the mandatory `y_true` and `y_scores`.
 The dataset has binary labels and predictied probability scores.
 We read the dataset and define a defult `ClassificationMetric` instance for the evaluation of the predictions.
-Using this we create a score card, group the predictions on the `source_group` key and return a performance metric report.
+Using this metric set we create a score card, group the predictions on with the `source_group` key and return a performance metric report.

 ```python
 from rexmex.scorecard import ScoreCard